learningequality/kolibri/CODE_OF_CONDUCT.rst

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we want to know.
+If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, we also want to know!

 3. Expected Behavior
 --------------------